Animatted/deaddrop-js/README.md

 ## Mitigation

 A usage log is currently updated on the use of verbs 'read', 'new', or 'send'.
-This log includes the user that invoked the verb, the verb itself, a the date/time of interaction,
-and a short note giving context to the interaction.
-(Errors thrown, users created, things of that nature) All of this information is saved to a file called log.txt.
+This log includes the user that invoked the verb, the verb itself, a the date/time of interaction, and a short note giving context to the interaction.
+(Errors thrown, users created, thingsof that nature) All of this information is saved to a file called log.txt.

 Additionally, there is a system in place that audits the integrity of each message within the system.
 Upon sending a message, a hash is generated and stored in the database.
 When messages are fetched from the database, they are then each run through the hashing algorithm and checked against the hashes stored in the database.
 The current implementation of this